-The MOMS group provided assistance to student-moms and also contributed clothing to a needy family from the Angel Tree Program; donations to a local elementary school resource center and PTA Clothes Closet.
+The Student Parent Association provided assistance to student-parents and also contributed clothing to a needy family from the Angel Tree Program; donations to a local elementary school resource center and PTA Clothes Closet.
 DPS provided stuffed animals at both programs for the children of the parents who attended.
 The group also conducted two fundraisers this past year.

 Phyllis M. Webb, Program Coordinator, Women's Center and Officer Cherie Smith, Dept. of Public Safety at the Child Identification Program, McDonald's Restaurant, March 2010.
 Child ID kits and safety information were distributed to parents/guardians.